 true enables a CAPTCHA form in the login screen, and requires that

 CAPTCHA be solved in order to authenticate.
 Both visual and audio CAPTCHA

 Hiding RStudio Connect Server Version and Build Information#

 Server HTTP header to the Connect

-version and build number, which looks something like
+version with commit offset, which looks something like

 v1.2.3-1234.
 If you would like to hide this information you can configure